bobjolliffe/dhis2-tools-ng/docs/securing_base.md

       sudo ufw enable
       ```
   * ### Install git on your server
+  Depending how and from where your server was provisioned, you may not have git
-  To be able to install dhis2-tools-ng on the server, install git using the command below
+  installed by default.
+To be able to install dhis2-tools-ng on the server, install
+  git using the command below
   ```
   sudo apt-get install git
   ```

   > At this point your server is ready for DHIS2 installation and made secure.
-Proceed to the next stage as described in the [README.md](./README.md)
+Proceed to the next stage as described in the [README.md](../README.md)